Ludwinic1/purviewautomation/docs/index.md

 Key benefits:

-- **Easy**: Create, delete and list collections and collection hierarchies with one line of code
+- **Easy**: Create and delete collections and collection hierarchies with one line of code
 - **Rollback**: Rollback to previous collection hierarchy states and save versions for later use
 - **Deploy**: Extract/deploy collections to UAT/PROD environments to ensure consistency across Purviews
 - **Delete Assets**: Delete all assets in a collection or all assets in a collection hierarchy